 - Failing to recognize when the child is in the breech position

 - Failing to administer oxygen to a newborn in fetal distress

 If you or your child has been injured due to the improper use of labor inducing drugs, like Pitocin and Cytotec, you need to consult with an experienced Baltimore birth injury attorney as soon as possible.
-Do not hesitate to reach out to a lawyers immediately, as this could be critical to protecting your child’s future.
+Do not hesitate to reach out to our lawyers immediately, as this could be critical to protecting your child’s future.